RyanScottLewis/jqtree-rails/README.md

 ## Installation

-In your Gemfile, add this line:
+In your Gemfile, add the following lines:

 ```ruby
 gem :assets do